bougueil/cpuperf/README.md

 A simple tool to display the time to do a multi-core computation.

-The tool has one parameter: `NUM_ITERS`that augments the computation if higher.
+The tool has one parameter: `NUM_ITERS`that increase the computation workload if higher.

 ## Usage
 ```